MukitCSTE/UVicSENG360Labs/lab03/index.md

 We are now going to create a Man In The Middle attack.

 Start up Wireshark again if it is not already running.
+Make sure to sniff both the p4p1 and Loopback l0 adapters.
 Then open up Firefox and visit [https://mitmproxy.org/](https://mitmproxy.org/) and then [https://www.wikipedia.org/](https://www.wikipedia.org/) in separate tabs.
 Once both pages have loaded, stop capturing network traffic.

 You may inspect Wireshark to get an idea of how a normal HTTPS connection behaves.